 Swap fabric for paper and plastic in the kitchen

-- Up-cycle linen table cloths into bread bags, to store your homemade breads and buns, or bakery purchased bread and buns.
+- Up-cycle linen table cloths into bread bags, to store your homemade loaves of bread and buns, or bakery purchased bread and buns.
 Or use a linen table cloth on your picnics, instead of a plastic table cloth.
-Linen works well when turned into bulk food bags, and since is it naturally anti fungal and anti bacterial, it can help keep your food fresh longer than plastic.
+Linen works well when turned into bulk food bags, and since is it naturally anti-fungal and anti-bacterial, it can help keep your food fresh longer than plastic.

 - Replace your paper towels with homemade un-paper towels, just up-cycle some old fabrics into your new un-paper towels.
 Once used to wipe up a spill, or the counter, you can throw them in the wash and reuse them.
 When they get too worn to reuse, set them aside for cleaning up the worst messes, like vomit or grease, and discard afterward.
 If you don’t have time to sew your own, you can buy bamboo reusable towels.

 - With young kids, or pets in the house, you may want a stock of throw-away un-paper towels.
-Use worn out fabric, like that from a well-used bed sheet, or old threadbare cotton pajamas, to make them.
+Use worn-out fabric, like that from a well-used bed sheet, or old threadbare cotton pajamas, to make them.
 These fabrics have good absorbing qualities, but no thread strength left for other forms of up-cycling.
-Cut squares with pinking sheers to prevent fraying, and store in a basket to wait for the messes that you don’t want to wash out in your washing machine.
-Use this type of un-paper towels for vomit, grease, cast iron clean up, blood, paint, vehicle maintenance and other overly messy and greasy situations.
-You may want to throw these messes in the garbage along with the clean up cloths.
+Cut squares with pinking shears to prevent fraying, and store in a basket to wait for the messes that you don’t want to wash out in your washing machine.
+Use this type of un-paper towels for vomit, grease, cast iron clean up, blood, paint, vehicle maintenance, and other overly messy and greasy situations.
+You may want to throw these messes in the garbage along with the cleanup cloths.